-BASF (Ludwigshafen/GERMANY) is offering two bursaries which will provide a maintenance allowance of £11,850 and, in addition, covers tuition fees (value £8,700), for UK and EU candidates on the MA in Anglo-German Cultural Relations for the academic year 2017/18 for UK and EU students.
+BASF (Ludwigshafen/GERMANY) is offering two bursaries which will provide a maintenance allowance of £11,850 and, in addition, covers tuition fees (value £8,700), for UK and EU candidates on the MA in Anglo-German Cultural Relations for the academic year 2018/19 for UK and EU students.

 The MA in Anglo-German Cultural Relations is the first of its kind in the UK and is an integral part of the Centre for Anglo-German Cultural Relations.
 It is the only MA focusing exclusively upon the history, theory and practice of Anglo-German cultural relations from c1800 to today.
 The programme deals mainly with the literary, theoretical and cultural dimensions of these relations, and also contains a unique practical component, in which you will be taught by practitioners from British and German cultural institutions, as well as by experts from the fields of publishing, translating and the media.
 The programme provides an excellent pathway either for future academic study or for a career outside of academia.